apache/trafficcontrol/docs/source/api/v4/user_current.rst

 :phoneNumber:       The user's phone number
 :postalCode:        The postal code of the area in which the user resides
 :publicSshKey:      The user's public key used for the SSH protocol
-:registrationSent:  If the user was created using the :ref:`to-api-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
+:registrationSent:  If the user was created using the :ref:`to-api-v4-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
 :role:              The name of the :term:`Role` assigned to this user
 :stateOrProvince:   The name of the state or province where this user resides
 :tenant:            The name of the :term:`Tenant` to which this user belongs